-- CMA Appeals: successful on the first appeals to the CMA in relation to price controls, where he acted for a DNO in connection with the appeals brought by British Gas and by NPG against the ED1 distribution system price controls.
-This was a brand new process, applied for the first time, and undertaken in a short time window.
+- CMA Appeals: successful on the first appeals to the CMA in relation to price controls, where Robert acted for a DNO in relation to appeals brought by British Gas and NPG on the ED1 price control.
+He is currently advising on RIIO2, and also advised on the CMP261 Codes appeal in relation to the CUSC.

-- IME3: all the internal market in electricity directives and their implementation in a number of European States, and recently has advised widely on certification of transmission under the IME3 Directive, including on the exceptional Article 9(9) models.
+- IME Requirements: regularly advises on certification requirements under the Internal Market Directives, including on Article 9(9) certification.
 He advises on all aspects of European directives and regulations affecting the electricity industry.

 - 1982 - Solicitor of the Supreme Court